GenRewrite: Query Rewriting via Large Language Models: Lessons Learned from employing LLMs for query rewriting

-\head{Lesson 2: LLMs struggle in identifying rewrite opportunities as the query complexity increases} While LLMs have showcased remarkable capabilities in understanding the semantics of data, performing reasoning, and generating code, it is well-known that their capacity is not limitless.
-Similarly, as queries become more intricate, the LLM's ability to identify rewriting opportunities diminishes.
-While it remains possible for LLMs to discover rewrite opportunities, the decreasing likelihood necessitates more iterations of LLM runs, resulting in significantly higher costs.
-In \S\ref{sec:motivation}, we demonstrated how Q11 could be optimized into a more efficient form by eliminating the unnecessary \sqlunionallcolor.
-Q4 and Q74 from the TPC-DS benchmark present similar issues.
-Q4, in particular, is the more complex one, with the highest token count (1,170 for Q4, compared to 723 for Q11 and 591 for Q74), the most segments combined with UNION ALL (3, versus 2 in the others), and the highest number of joins (5 for Q4 against 3 for the others).
-Despite multiple attempts (10 runs with the prompt presented in Figure~\ref{fig:basic_prompt}), none of the rewrites for Q4 recommended removing \sqlunionallcolor, a modification that could markedly reduce execution time.
-Conversely, 4 of 10 attempts for Q11 and 6 of 10 for Q74 moved towards a correct rewriting direction.
-This observation raises the question of whether we can bridge the gap between queries that LLMs can optimize and those LLMs cannot optimize through knowledge transfer, thereby enabling LLMs to optimize a broader range of queries, particularly those that are highly complex.
-This is the main motivation behind our notion of NLR2s.
+\head{Lesson 1: LLMs are effective on simple workloads but struggle with complex rewrites} While LLMs can identify effective rewrites for simpler queries using only basic prompts, their ability to recognize and apply meaningful transformations diminishes as query complexity increases.
+Although it remains possible for LLMs to discover rewrite opportunities, the decreasing likelihood necessitates more iterations of LLM runs, resulting in significantly higher costs.
+In \S\ref{sec:motivation}, we demonstrated how Q11 in TPC-DS workload could be optimized into a more efficient form by eliminating the unnecessary \sqlunionallcolor.
+Similar inefficiencies exist in other TPC-DS queries, such as Q4 and Q74.
+Among them, Q4 stands out as the most complex: it has the highest token count (1,170 vs. 723 in Q11 and 591 in Q74), the greatest number of \sqlunionallcolor segments (3 vs. 2 for the others), and the most joins (5 vs. 3 for the others).
+Despite ten attempts using the prompt shown in Figure~\ref{fig:basic_prompt} with GPT-4, none of the rewrites for Q4 suggested removing the \sqlunionallcolor, a transformation that would have significantly reduced execution time.
+In contrast, 4 out of 10 attempts for Q11 and 6 out of 10 for Q74 moved in the correct rewriting direction.
 Note that a correct rewriting direction, such as the suggestion to eliminate unnecessary \sqlunionallcolor in Q74's rewrites, does not guarantee an error-free or equivalent rewrite to the original query.
-The complexity of such queries exacerbates the challenge of manipulating their elements without introducing errors.
+The inherent complexity of such queries makes it much more difficult for LLMs to generate fully correct rewrites, even when the high-level transformation logic is sound.